Bruny Island, Tasmania

 Dennes Point is both a geographical feature and a small township at the northern tip of Bruny Island.
 It is named after the Denne family who first settled the area as farmers around the 1830s, although it was known as Kelly's Point up to the 1840s, being named after pioneer shipmaster and harbour pilot James Kelly (Australian explorer).
 Kelly gained fame for circumnavigating Tasmania in a whaling-boat, he was also known as being the father and founder of whaling in Tasmania.

 Kelly's Point was the gateway to North Bruny from before the turn of the century, until the advent of the vehicular ferry in 1954.
-Anthony Smith Denne commenced a regular ferry service in 1847 across the D'Entrecasteaux Channel between Tinderbox and Kelly' Point, although the island is now serviced by a vehicular ferry between Kettering and Roberts Point.
+Anthony Smith Denne commenced a regular ferry service in 1847 across the D'Entrecasteaux Channel between Tinderbox and Kelly's Point.
+The island is now serviced by a vehicular ferry between Kettering and Roberts Point.

 There is a signposted walkway between a couple of shacks to Nebraska Beach.
 The beach is quiet and peaceful, and faces across The Channel towards North West Bay.
 If you decide to stop at Nebraska Beach, it might turn out to be a profitable one, for it is said that a treasury of gold coins was buried somewhere in these sands after an 1827 shipwreck.
 Many have looked for it, but none have found it.